Transaction Logs

 true) for Stardog Cluster nodes (required for replication)

-Create a database with transaction logging enabled, or enable it for an existing database.
+Create a database with transaction logging enabled:

 $ stardog-admin db create -o transaction.logging=true -n myDatabase